Rotation numbers of perturbations of smooth dynamics: Comparison with Avila and Krikorian's 'variation of the fibered rotation numbers' for -cocycles.

-\section{Comparison with the 'variation of the fibered rotation numbers' of Avila and Krikorian.}
+\section{Comparison with Avila and Krikorian's 'variation of the fibered rotation numbers' for $\SL(2,\RR)$-cocycles.}

-For the sake of completeness, we recall here the construction by Avila-Krikorian~\cite{AK} of their 'variation of the fibered rotation numbers' for $\SL(2,\RR)$-cocycles.
-We point out then that it coincides with ours, up to multiplication by $-2$.
+For the sake of completeness, we reproduce here (with some notational simplifications) the construction by Avila-Krikorian~\cite{AK} for $\SL(2,\RR)$-cocycles of a 'variation of the fibered rotation numbers'.
+We show that it coincides with our rotation number, up to multiplication by $-2$.

 {\em Setting:} consider a path of $\SL(2,\RR)$-valued linear cocycles $\tA=\bigl(\cA_t\bigr)_{t\in [0,1]}$ over a fixed dynamics on the base $T\colon X\to X$.
 Through complexification, Avila and Krikorian define a $\CC$-valued additive cocycle over some continuous fibered extension of $T$ whose Birkhoff averages tend a.e. to a function $\zeta_{\tA}\colon X\times \DD\times \DD\to \CC$.
 They show that this function only depends on $x\in X$.
 Moreover, wherever defined, \begin{enumerate} \item its real part is, up to multiplication by $-2$, the average growth rate of the winding number of the paths of matrices $\bigl(\cA^k_t(x)\bigr)_t$, that is, the rotation number of the path $\tA$ at $x$, as we defined it in this paper, \item its imaginary part is the Lyapunov exponent at $x$. \end{enumerate}